Skip to Calculator

 The Chattel-to-Mortgage Conversion Process

-**Step 1: Confirm land ownership.** You must own the land clear or have it as part of the purchase.
-If you currently rent your lot, you'd need to buy it first — though some manufactured home communities do sell individual lots.
+First, confirm that you own the land outright or that the land is part of the transaction you're closing on.
+If you currently rent your lot, you'd need to buy it before any of this applies.
+Some manufactured home communities do sell individual lots to residents, although most don't.

-**Step 2: Permanent foundation inspection.** Hire an engineer or certified inspector to confirm your home's foundation meets HUD's Permanent Foundation Guide for Manufactured Housing requirements.
-This inspection costs $300–$600.
+Second, get a permanent foundation inspection.
+Hire an engineer or a certified inspector who can confirm that your home's foundation meets HUD's Permanent Foundation Guide for Manufactured Housing.
+This inspection runs $300 to $600 and you'll need the certification for the refinance paperwork.

-**Step 3: Retire the vehicle title.** Work with a title company or real estate attorney to surrender the home's vehicle title to your state's DMV and record a deed for the combined property.
-This takes 2–6 weeks and costs $500–$1,500 in title fees.
+Third, retire the vehicle title.
+A title company or real estate attorney handles this.
+They surrender the home's vehicle title to your state's DMV and record a deed for the combined land-plus-home parcel.
+The process takes two to six weeks and runs $500 to $1,500 in title and recording fees.

-**Step 4: Apply for a real property mortgage.** Now that the home is real property, apply for an FHA Title II, VA, or conventional loan.
-The lender will order an appraisal (manufactured home appraisals have specific requirements under HUD guidelines).
+Fourth, apply for a real property mortgage.
+Now that the home qualifies as real estate, you can apply for FHA Title II, VA (if eligible), or a conventional loan.
+The lender will order an appraisal, and the appraiser has to be familiar with HUD's manufactured housing appraisal guidelines, which is worth confirming up front.

-**Step 5: Close the loan.** The new mortgage pays off your chattel loan.
-Closing costs for a real property refinance run $3,000–$6,000 — higher than a chattel refinance, but the rate savings often justify it within 2–3 years.
+Finally, close the new loan.
+The refinance mortgage pays off your existing chattel loan in full.
+Total closing costs for a real property refinance typically run $3,000 to $6,000, which is more than a plain chattel refinance would cost, but the rate savings usually cover that differential within two or three years.

 What Lenders Look for in a Manufactured Home Refinance

-**Income stability.** Two years of consistent income history is the standard.
-Self-employed borrowers may need two years of tax returns.
+Income matters too.
+Two years of consistent employment or self-employment income is the baseline most lenders want to see.
+Self-employed borrowers will usually need to provide two years of tax returns to document income stability.

-**Home condition.** Lenders and appraisers look at the home's physical condition.
-Deferred maintenance, roof damage, or foundation issues can kill a refinance approval or require repairs before closing.
+Home condition is the last piece.
+Underwriters and appraisers look at the physical state of the home.
+Deferred maintenance, visible roof damage, or foundation issues can derail a refinance approval or force you to complete repairs before closing.
+If your home has issues, plan to address them before you apply.

 Costs to Expect